MashenkaOkuneva/newspaper_data_processing/README.md

 - **Operating System**: Windows Server 2022 Standard

 ## Usage and Citation
 Feel free to use the code provided in this repository for your research or projects.
 If you utilize this code, please cite the paper: Okuneva M., Hauber P., Carstensen K., & Bär J. (2024).
 Nowcasting German GDP with Text Data.
+CESifo Working Paper Series 11587.

 ## Contact
 If you have any questions about this repository or the related research, please feel free to contact Mariia Okuneva at [mokuneva@stat-econ.uni-kiel.de](mailto:mokuneva@stat-econ.uni-kiel.de).